Back to Prevention

 03

-The TBT Committee is a multilateral forum where specific measures may be discussed and the implementation of the TBT agreement's provisions is reviewed by WTO member countries prior to the initiation of a formal dispute.
-WTO members have used the TBT Committee to raise Specific Trade Concerns (STC) about interpretative nutrition labelling measures in Chile, Peru, Ecuador, Thailand and Indonesia.4
+The TBT Committee is a multilateral forum where specific measures may be discussed, and the implementation of the TBT agreement's provisions is reviewed by WTO member countries prior to the initiation of a formal dispute.
+WTO members have used the TBT Committee to raise Specific Trade Concerns (STC) about interpretive FOPNL measures in Chile, Peru, Ecuador, Mexico, Uruguay, Bolivia, Thailand and Indonesia.456

 Concerns about nutrition labelling initiatives raised in the TBT Committee have included claims that the measures are more trade-restrictive than necessary to achieve a legitimate public health objective, and that evidence on the effectiveness of the public health measure is insufficient to justify the anticipated impact on trade.
 WTO members have raised STCs that less trade restrictive measures, such as voluntary approaches being undertaken in countries including Australia, would achieve the same policy objective.4